May 7 - October 10

 Virgin Mary.
 Supermarkets.
 Popcorn.
 Photographs 1999 - 2020

 Introducing Virgin Mary.
 Supermarkets.
 Popcorn.
 Photographs 1999 to 2020, a photographic exhibition by British artist and photographer Miles Aldridge.
 The exhibition will be Aldridge’s largest US retrospective yet, with more than 50 works shot entirely on film spanning the artist’s career.
 The show is a best-of from Miles’ oeuvre, drawing from his series of cinematically inspired tableaus as well as an incredible array of portraiture, featuring popular celebrity figures such as Sophie Turner, Viola Davis, Michael Fassbender, and Donatella Versace.

 Virgin Mary.
 Supermarkets.
 Popcorn.
-Photographs 1999 to 2020 is curated by Nadine Barth, barthouse Berlin, and Johan Vikner, Fotografiska, and is coordinated by María Sprowls, Fotografiska New York.
-The exhibition has been made in close collaboration with the artist and his galleries: Fahey Klein Gallery, Los Angeles, Lyndsey Ingram Gallery, London, Christophe Guye Gallerie, Zurich, Reflex Gallery, Amsterdam, and Casterline Goodman Gallery, Aspen.
+Photographs 1999 to 2020 is a collaboration between curator Nadine Barth, barthouse Berlin, and Johan Vikner, Fotografiska’s Director of Global Exhibitions, and coordinated by María Sprowls, Fotografiska New York.
+The exhibition has been made in close collaboration with the artist and his galleries; Fahey Klein Gallery, Los Angeles, Lyndsey Ingram Gallery, London, Christophe Guye Gallerie, Zurich, Reflex Gallery, Amsterdam, and Casterline Goodman Gallery, Aspen.

 Everything has become identical in a way.
-My work comes from my imagination and I believe my view on the world is far more ‘real’ than the world outside.
+My work comes from my imagination and I believe my view of the world is far more ‘real’ than the world outside.
 This is my reality.

 – Miles Aldridge